 After Plum, Sheryl was the Executive Director of the Center for Entrepreneurial Studies at the Stanford Graduate School of Business, and she held a faculty position at Sonoma State University, where she taught hundreds of aspiring entrepreneurs and other professionals.

-Sheryl currently serves on the advisory board of Martinellis and on the board of One Step Closer (OSC).
+Sheryl currently serves on the board of directors for Pet IQ Inc. (NASDAQ: PETQ) and the board of non-profit One Step Closer (OSC) as well as the advisory board of S. Martinelli and Company, a family-owned company.
 She is also a member of the Forbes San Francisco Business Council.
-Previous boards include Zuke’s, thinkThin, Sugar Bowl Bakery, Gardein, FoodStirs, Once Upon A Farm, American Sustainable Business Council and the Harvest Summit.
-Sheryl supported Zuke’s, Gardein, and thinkThin to successful exits.
+Previous boards include Zuke’s Natural Dog Treats, thinkThin Nutrition, Sugar Bowl Bakery, Gardein Plant-based Nutrition, FoodStirs Junk Free Bakery, Once Upon A Farm, American Sustainable Business Council, and the Harvest Innovation Summit.
+Sheryl supported Zuke’s, Gardein and thinkThin to successful exits.

 Sheryl earned her Bachelor of Business Administration from the Ross School of Business at the University of Michigan and her Master of Business Administration from the Kellogg School of Management at Northwestern University.
 An avid camper and traveler, she lives in Santa Rosa, California, with her husband, Patrick, and their two sons.Book A Lesson